Richard G. Scott Attorney Profile

 — Richard G. Scott

-Richard G. Scott, Senior Associate
+Richard G. Scott, Partner

-Richard Scott is a Senior Associate with Rutter & Roy.
+Richard Scott is a Partner with Rutter & Roy.
 He joined the firm shortly after passing the bar and has remained here ever since.
 He has in-depth experience in pipeline law, condemnation, environmental law and real estate law, and currently focuses his practice on complex permitting issues, Green Acres diversions, land and water conservation fund conversions, condemnations and various litigation matters.

 As a practitioner, Rich works closely with clients to guide them through the regulatory intricacies required for projects, particularly those involving linear construction.
 He also works closely with third-party experts such as environmental consultants, engineers and relevant stakeholders.